-B cells are derived from pluripotent haematopoietic stem cells and are produced in the human foetal liver at early stages of gestation, and in the bone marrow by weeks 14-17.
+Early B cell development and commitment to the B cell lineage occurs in the foetal liver prenatally, before continuing in the bone marrow throughout life.
 B cells are at the centre of the adaptive humoral immune system and are responsible for mediating the production of antigen-specific immunoglobulin (Ig) directed against invasive pathogens (typically known as antibodies).
 The function of B cells was discovered in the 1960s by Max Cooper who demonstrated that antibody production was completely abrogated in irradiated chickens after surgical removal of the Bursa of Fabricius (the primary site of B-cell development in birds) from which the notation ‘B’ cell was derived.
-Several distinct B-cell subsets have been defined that possess distinct functions in both adaptive and innate humoral immune responses.
+Several discrete B-cell subsets have been defined that possess distinct functions in both adaptive and innate humoral immune responses.

 Regulatory B cells

 B cells have a positive role in priming adaptive CD4+ T cells, but not CD8+ T cells.
-The magnitude of CD4+ T-cell responses is reduced upon pathogen challenge in B-cell deficient or -depleted mice.
-B cells are also able to negatively influence T-cell driven immune responses, giving rise to the recently proposed concept of regulatory B cells (Breg).
+The magnitude of CD4+ T-cell responses is reduced upon pathogen challenge in B-cell deficient or depleted mice.
+B cells are also able to dampen T-cell driven immune responses, giving rise to the concept of regulatory B cells (Bregs).
 Interleukin (IL-)10-secreting B cells with suppressive functions are referred to as B10 Bregs.
-B10 Bregs reduce disease severity in animal models, e.g. during experimental autoimmune encephalomyelitis (EAE), the secretion of IL-10 in mice has the effect of countering this T-cell-mediated autoimmune disease of the central nervous system.
-Bregs secreting IL10 or transforming growth factor β(TGFβ) have been identified in other animal models of auto-immunity, cancer and infection, supporting the concept that these cells have an important role in maintaining peripheral tolerance.
+B10 Bregs reduce disease severity in animal models, e.g., during experimental autoimmune encephalomyelitis (EAE), the secretion of IL-10 in mice has the effect of countering this T-cell-mediated autoimmune disease of the central nervous system.
+More recently, a subset of non-dividing plasma cells specialised in the production of IL-10 have been identified, known as natural regulatory plasma cells, which are capable of producing IL-10 within hours of stimulation.
+Bregs secreting IL-10 or transforming growth factor β(TGFβ) have been identified in other animal models of autoimmunity, cancer and infection, supporting the concept that these cells have an important role in maintaining peripheral tolerance.